AirSayy/Miya-beauty-salon/README.md

 # Miya Beauty Salon

-This is a Salon Website where users can book appointments and make reserversations.
+A Salon Website where users can book appointments and make reserversations.
 **Link to project:** http://miyabeautysalon.netlify.app/